This page provides answers to frequently asked questions (FAQs) about the eXcellence in Ophthalmology Vision Award (XOVA).

 This covers worldwide not-for-profit organizations, hospitals and clinics, and does not have to be associated with an academic institution such as a university.

 How many of the people involved in the project should be named on the application form?

 You are free to name as many people as you choose (providing there is space for them), or just the project leader.
-Please note, however, that if you are successful, Novartis Pharma AG will only fund travel of one project representative to the award ceremony.

 Can we include photos or videos of the project so far and any supplementary information?

 Yes, we would encourage you to submit photos and/or videos to supplement your application.
 Please ensure that photos and videos are of high quality.

 The funding required by my project is more than €50,000; can I still apply?